hallpaz/3dsystems20/docs/assignment2.md

 ##### Rendering the Mesh in MeshLab

-The first test we did to check if the error was in our computations, was to export the mesh and open it on MeshLab.
-We wrote a simple function to write an obj file with texture coordinates for vertices and we copied the material used in the cow mesh, changing only the image used as texture.
-In MeshLab, everything was ok, so we discarded a problem with our geometry.
+The first test we did to check if the error was in our computations, was to export the mesh and open it on [MeshLab](https://www.meshlab.net/).
+We wrote a simple function to save an obj file with texture coordinates for vertices and we copied the material used in the cow mesh, changing only the image used as texture.
+In MeshLab, everything was ok, so *we discarded a problem with our geometry*.

 <video width="706"  height="458"  controls>
 <source src="img/meshlab_panorama_video.mp4" type="video/mp4">